Skip to Content

 Growing Medium: 11 Most Common Growing Media For Hydroponics

-In hydroponics, we utilize alternative types of growing media instead of employing soil.
+In hydroponics, various forms of growing medium are utilized instead of traditional soil.

 Hydroponic growing media contains no nutrients.
 All of the nutrients and minerals growing plants need are supplied through water mixed with hydroponic fertilizer, known as nutrient solution.